 When I first started working for the club, my role was Coach Development Manager.
 I began to ask myself, ‘What am I developing?’
 I’m developing coaches but what am I developing them for?
 We want coaches that are qualified and are better at developing players but what is the actual outcome of what we are trying to achieve with these coaches?
 It’s got to be more than just putting them on courses and then supporting them through that and then sending them on their way.
 We had to be sure that if we were developing them it was in an aligned way, so there was this cohesive and collaborative approach to player development so then to do that we had to dig deeper, what is this club about?
 Why does this club exist?
 What are the values of this club?
 So if you coach for this club you have to understand the ‘why’ around why the club exists, the values that the club represents, what are we trying to produce at the end – it’s the best first team players that we can for the players that want to go down that path; or for the players that don’t want to go down that path and want to play to enjoy it, we want to create people that fall in love with the game and play the game for the rest of their life.

 Importantly, Tony discussed how the work wasn’t finished when the document was completed.
 Just as important was making sure that the document got into people’s hands and that they were supported to read and make meaning of it.
 This could be equally applied to helping coaches to understand and make meaning of any philosophy, values, or behaviour statements that organisations might have.
 To support this, things that Tony and the club did included:

 - Made printed copies available in their clubroom on the coffee tables.

 - Included copies of the document in all coach induction packs.

 - Held workshops and forums with coaches where they talked through the Club Philosophy document.

-- Scheduled Facebook posts and emails to communicate ls communicating parts of the document in a bit-by-bit approach.
+- Scheduled Facebook posts and emails to communicate parts of the document in a bit-by-bit approach.